 You have a fair amount of control to tailor the costs for each aspect of your attic conversion or remodel based on the types of materials, features, and finishes you select.
 However, part of the reason bathroom remodeling has a higher price tag is because you need assistance from specialty tradespeople, such as plumbers and HVAC technicians.

-Remodeling your attic into a bedroom or adding a bathroom is a bigger upfront investment, but they also tend to yield a higher ROI and you can recoup about 50% to 75% of your overall project price in a higher resale value.
+Remodeling your attic into a bedroom or adding a bathroom is a bigger upfront investment, but they also tend to yield a higher ROI and you can often recoup as much as 100% of your overall project price in a higher resale value.
+This is because you are increasing the livable (ratable) square footage of your home.

 However, value can also be calculated in terms of the benefits you glean for your household by investing in a home improvement project.
 New storage space may be essential for you to be able to declutter and optimize other living areas in your house to make them more comfortable and functional.
 Adding a bedroom may provide much-needed space and privacy for your growing children or enable you to host guests more frequently.
 Creating a suitable home office may be necessary for you to achieve your professional aspirations.